 - Ensuring that the wording and images used in job advertisements reflect and appeal to all sections of society and comply with the law.

 - Seeking a diverse pool of qualified candidates for each position.

 - Ensuring that all roles are available to internal candidates.

 - Short-listing only those people whose skills and qualifications most closely match the job description.

 - Asking fair, objective and consistent questions during interviews.

 - Keeping records of the recruitment and selection process, including interviews.

 - Monitoring recruitment and selection to ensure equality of opportunity throughout the process and taking steps to eliminate any discriminatory practices.

 Awards and Recognition

-3 In September 2022, the Boston Business Journal hosted its annual BBJ Corporate Citizenship Awards that convened business leaders on the topics of corporate philanthropy and social responsibility.
-Natixis Investment Managers and its Boston-based associates earned the following accolades: Named a 2021 Largest Corporate Charitable Contributor (48th out of 95 firms with $965 million charitable donations to Massachusetts-based organizations in 2021), and the Most Generous Employees distinction (average $945 donation per Boston-based associate in 2021).
+3 In September 2023, the Boston Business Journal hosted its annual BBJ Corporate Citizenship Awards that convened business leaders on the topics of corporate philanthropy and social responsibility.
+Natixis Investment Managers and its Boston-based associates earned the following accolades: Named a 2023 Largest Corporate Charitable Contributor (54th out of 100 firms with more than $1 million charitable donations to Massachusetts-based organizations in 2022), and the Most Generous Employees distinction (average $895 donation per Boston-based associate in 2022).